-The data used in this study was obtained from a survey carried out in Penang, which is one of the 13 states in Malaysia.
-Due to budget and time constraint, the study was carried out in only a single state in Malaysia.
-According to Department of Statistics (2019), Penang's mean monthly household income (RM7,774) and median monthly household income (RM6,619) approximate the national household mean income (RM7,901) and median monthly household income (RM5,873), Furthermore, the household size in Penang (3.6 persons) approximates the national's household size (4.1 persons) in 2019 while the average number of persons in a household who receives income in Penang is the same as the national statistics, which is 1.8 person.
-Therefore, to an extent, Penang can be considered as a representative of an average household in Malaysia.
+The data used in this study was obtained from a survey carried out in Pulau Pinang, which is one of the 13 states in Malaysia.
+Due to budget and time constraints, the study was carried out in only a single state in Malaysia.
+According to the Department of Statistics (2020), Pulau Pinang's mean monthly household income (RM7,774) and median monthly household income (RM6,619) approximate the national household mean income (RM7,901) and median monthly household income (RM5,873).
+Furthermore, the household size in Pulau Pinang (3.6 persons) approximates the national household size (4.1 persons) in 2019 while the average number of persons in a household who receive income in Pulau Pinang is the same as the national statistics, which is 1.8 persons.
+Therefore, to an extent, Pulau Pinang can be considered as a representative of an average household in Malaysia.

-The data collection was carried out through face-to-face interview with willing respondents using a structured questionnaire between October 2019 to January 2020.
-Respondents were solicited from various public places including commercial areas and participation is fully voluntary.
-Consent is obtained prior to the interview.
-As Malaysia is a multi-ethnic country made up of three main ethnicities namely Malay, Chinese and Indians, the sample was stratified according to the population ethnicity breakdown of these three major ethnic groups in the state of Penang.
-Given that there are 448,700 households in Penang and with a 5% margin of error, the minimum sample size required is 400.
+The data collection was carried out through face-to-face interviews with willing respondents using a structured questionnaire between October 2019 to January 2020.
+Respondents were solicited from various public places, including commercial areas, and participation was fully voluntary.
+Consent was obtained prior to the interview.
+As Malaysia is a multiethnic country made up of three main ethnicities, namely Malay, Chinese and Indian, the sample was stratified according to the population ethnicity breakdown of these three major ethnic groups in the state of Pulau Pinang.
+Given that there are 448,700 households in Pulau Pinang and with a 5% margin of error, the minimum sample size required is 400.
 However, the total sample size of this study is 504 and this meets the required minimum sample size.
-Each interview took approximately 15-20 minutes.
-An approval of the Human Research Ethics Committee was obtained before the commencement of data collection.
+Each interview took approximately 15 minutes to 20 minutes.
+Approval of the Human Research Ethics Committee was obtained before the commencement of data collection.

-Targeted respondents were parents with school going children aged from 7 years old to 18 years old.
-The age range was set at 7 to 18 years old as this is the age where Malaysian children start formal school (Standard One) right up to the age they finish high school (Form Five).
+Targeted respondents were parents with school going children aged from 7 to 18 years old.
+The age range was set at 7 to 18 years old as this is the age when Malaysian children start formal school (standard one) right up to the age at which they finish high school (form five).
 A father or a mother could participate in the survey, but the respondent must be staying with the children.

-Dependent Variable: Types of Family Financial Socialization Activities
+Dependent Variable: Types of Family Financial Socialisation Activities

-Family financial socialization can take various forms.
+Family financial socialisation can take various forms.
 In this study, the type of activities is divided into two broad categories depending on whether the children or the parents play active role.
 In the case where children play the active role, the activity is financial experiential learning while in the case where parents play the active role, then the activities would include financial topical discussions and demonstration of financial activities by parents.
 Although in financial experiential learning, children will play an active role, the decision on the nature and extent of financial experiential learning that children are exposed to is still in the hands of the parents.
-In summary, three types of family financial socialization activities are explored in this study: i) Financial experiential learning, ii) Financial topical discussions, and iii) Demonstration of financial activities.
+In summary, three types of family financial socialisation activities are explored in this study: (1) financial experiential learning, (2) financial topical discussions, and (3) demonstration of financial activities.

-a) Financial experiential learning
+Financial experiential learning